-Sadly many enquiries are made on behalf of ageing relatives for whom the granting of power of attorney is no longer an option.
-In order to grant a Power of Attorney a person has to understand the legal effect of the document.
-So, what happens is someone is incapable of giving instructions to create a Power of Attorney?
+Sadly many of the enquiries we receive are on behalf of ageing relatives for whom the granting of a Power of Attorney is no longer an option.
+In order to grant a Power of Attorney, a person has to understand the legal effect of the document.
+So, what happens if someone is incapable of giving instructions to grant a Power of Attorney?
 Who then takes over?
-Who deals with their affairs and make decisions as to their welfare?
+Who deals with their affairs and makes decisions as to their welfare?
 Here the appointment of a Guardian is the only realistic option.

 What is a guardian?

-A Guardian is appointed by a court order which authorises him or her to take decisions regarding a persons welfare and/of financial affairs when they are incapable through illness, accident or old age of making their own decisions in these matters.
+A Guardian is appointed by a court order which authorises him or her to take decisions regarding another person’s welfare and/or financial affairs when they are incapable (through illness, accident or old age) of making their own decisions in these matters.